virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 - `_includes` - folder with HTML files that are referenced in other files (these are referenced with {% raw %}`{% includes file-name %}`{% endraw %})
 - `_sass` - folder with SCSS files that are used to generate CSS files used by the template

-To customize a part of a theme, copy that part's file(s) from the theme folder to your site project folder while maintaining its directory structure.
+To customize a theme, copy the relevant file(s) from the theme folder to your site project folder while maintaining its directory structure.
 Then make the edits to that file and save.

 For example, if I want to change the background color of the image grid theme, I would create a `_sass` folder in my site folder and copy paste the `style.scss` file into it.
 Then I would open the file in a code editor, change the background color value, and then save.
 While testing the site locally, I should see my changes to the theme.